 You can also order them from Amazon.
 If you are not an Amazon Prime member, Amazon is offering a 30-Day Free Trial to Amazon Prime right now.
 Some of the Dr. Seuss’ older books are out-of-print, but you can often find used copies on Thrift Books.

 This post may contain affiliate links.
 Please read our disclosure here.

 - Bartholomew and the Oobleck by Dr. Seuss

 - 2 Cups of Corn Starch

 - 1 Cup of Water

 - Measuring Cup

-1. In a shallow bowl, combine the corn starch and water.
-The mixture will be thick and hard to stir, so mix the ingredients by hand.
+To begin making this sensory activity, your kids will combine the corn starch and water in a bowl or container.
+The mixture will be thick and hard to stir so they may want to mix the ingredients by hand.

-2. Add the food coloring and mix well.
+Next, your kids will add the food coloring and mix it with a spoon.
+They can continue to work the dye into the mixture with their hands, but you may want them to wear rubber gloves to prevent the dye from getting on their hands.
 We used green food coloring to look like the Oobleck in the Dr. Seuss book, but you can pick any color.

-Your students will love bringing the book, Bartholomew and the Oobleck by Dr. Seuss to life by making their very own Oobleck at home or in the classroom.
-In my classroom, I use this fun, hands-on activity as a sensory center all year long.
+Your kids will love bringing the book, Bartholomew and the Oobleck by Dr. Seuss to life by making their very own Oobleck at home or in the classroom.